-The Norwood Scale shows your hair loss level.
-Nor-wood Scale classifies hair loss levels in degrees from 1 to 7, with 12 different loss types.
-In addition to determining the level of your hair loss; Moreover, it gives an approximate idea of the type of treatment that should relate to your hair loss.
-If the hair loss is advanced, it may be troublesome to win your hair with a pharmaceutical.
+Norwood hair scale shows your hair loss level.
+Classifies hair loss levels in degrees from 1 to 7, with 12 different loss types.
+In addition to determining the level of your hair loss; moreover, it gives an approximate idea of the type of treatment that should relate to your hair loss.
+If the hair loss is in high stage, it may be troublesome to win your hair with a pharmaceutical.
 In such cases, you ought to have your right hair transplantation.

-After puberty, it is seen from a young age.
-(Normal Hair) This is the degree when the patient is not affected by the male-pattern hair loss.
+After puberty, we can see it from a young age.
+(Normal Hair) This is the degree when the male-pattern hair loss does not affect the patient.
 The hair spreads even and thick in the scalp, and the hairline is in its original position.

 The hairline slightly begins to recede from the temples.
 This beginning level is low that the patient may not notice the effect.
-Or the hair loss affects the patient from the middle of his original hairline
+On the other hand, the hair loss affects the patient from the middle of his original hairline

 Hair loss starts on the front line hairline.

 Improved version of the second degree.
 At this level, it is not possible not to notice the effects of the patients and their close encounters.
 And/or the vertex may appear with no hair on it..